Comcast (CMCSA) Q2 2017 Results - Earnings Call Transcript

 David N. Watson - Comcast Corp.

 You got it.
 All right.
 So a couple of – it's way early, as Brian said, but a couple of observations.
 First off, it's operationally scaling well.
 Again, very early, but we're pleased with just in general as we have rolled this out across the footprint.
-One thing that maybe what you're – in terms of where the customers or how they're onboarding, about half of the customers are going through our digital channel, which is terrific.
+One thing that maybe in terms of where the customers or how they're onboarding, about half of the customers are going through our digital channel, which is terrific.

 So Greg Butz and his team have really done a terrific job.
 And I think it speaks to just how easy this experience is for customers.
 And not only is it easy to onboard but, as Brian said, it's really easy to manage your service on an ongoing basis.
-We're one of the only ones that you can go back and forth literally with the click of a button and you can change your By the Gig to unlimited and back and forth.
+We're one of the only ones that you can go back and forth literally with the click of a button and you can change your By-the-Gig to unlimited and back and forth.

 So it's a really extraordinary digital experience.
 And so we're pleased with that.
 The other observation early on is that there's real value By the Gig.
 We have – most of our customers are taking By the Gig versus unlimited.
 So we can do both.
-And the partnership with Verizon's going well.
+And the partnership with Verizon is going well.
 And so early response from customers is extremely positive.
 They like the service.
 They like the value.
 They like just how easy this is.

 And so in regards to things, I think it's the – quite frankly, there's an opportunity to go the other way, especially as we leverage our existing retail capabilities and digital capabilities, I think mobile is an opportunity to expand consideration for other products.
 And while there may be some – a little bit of focus, whether it's packaging around wireline voice, I think it gives us an opportunity to talk about everything that we do.
 So we're really encouraged about our early-stage retail launches where we see that happening.
 So real pleased with their early results.